-Today’s a big day at Current, which is saying a lot considering the year we’ve had.
 Today, we’re announcing that we’ve received Class II clearance from the U.S. Food and Drug Administration (FDA) for hospital care.
 With our FDA clearance, we’re now one step closer to our goal of keeping every person across the globe healthy, safe and alive.

 We’ve had regulatory clearance in the U.K. since March 2017 and we’re now thrilled to bring our remote patient monitoring solution to leading U.S. healthcare organizations, including Mount Sinai Health System in New York.